decentraland/adr/docs/ADR-50-isolated-scenes.md

 We can implement the isolated modes, when kernel enter in this state, we can pass as a parameter the type of the isolated mode that we want, and kernel will disable all the features/systems or scenes necessary

-This way we decouple the knowloedge of the systems from the kernel and renderer and we only need to comunicate the mode that we want and kernel will do it
+This way we decouple the knowledge of the systems from the kernel and renderer and we only need to communicate the mode that we want and kernel will do it

 - option 2: Features/systems/scenes granular control

 In this option, we create in kernel a custom way to disable features/systems and scenes.

-This way the renderer can specify which systems/scenes should disable and kernel should react accordly.
+This way the renderer can specify which systems/scenes should disable and kernel should act.

 This way, we have a granular control in the renderer about what we want to enable/disable